 - No client-side encryption to protect data

-On the other hand, it also has the great disadvantage of being very light on privacy.
-The data stored on iCloud can be viewed by Apple.
-Thus, many users will prefer a more secure service that allows them to store their data in a truly confidential way.
+On the other hand, it also has the major drawback of being very light on privacy.
+Data stored on iCloud can be viewed by Apple.
+As a result, many users will prefer a more secure service that allows them to store their data in a truly confidential way.

-In terms of pricing, iCloud remains in the middle of its main competitors.
-Those who want to save money will prefer kDrive cloud storage which is half the price.
+In terms of pricing, iCloud remains on a par with its main competitors.
+Those who want to save money will prefer kDrive cloud storage, which is half the price.

 - Integration with Microsoft tools